A General Technique for Searching in Implicit Sets via Function Inversion: Applications

 \begin{lemma}[Birange proximity] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^2)$ time with high probability a data structure for the birange proximity problem using $\Tilde{O}(n^{2-\alpha/3})$ words of space which supports queries that return $k$ pairs in time $\Tilde{O}((k+1)n^\alpha)$. \end{lemma}

-Bille et al.~\cite{Bille2022} consider the following problem: \begin{problem}[Gapped string indexing] Given a string $S$ of length $n$, prepossess it to support queries of the form: Given two strings $P_1$ and $P_2$, and an interval $[\delta,\beta]$, report all $(x,y)$ such that $P_1$ is a substring starting at location $x$ in $S$, $P_2$ is a substring starting at location $y$ in $S$, and $|x-y| \in [\delta,\beta]$. \end{problem}
+Bille et al.~\cite{DBLP:conf/stacs/BilleGLPRS24} consider the following problem: \begin{problem}[Gapped string indexing] Given a string $S$ of length $n$, prepossess it to support queries of the form: Given two strings $P_1$ and $P_2$, and an interval $[\delta,\beta]$, report all $(x,y)$ such that $P_1$ is a substring starting at location $x$ in $S$, $P_2$ is a substring starting at location $y$ in $S$, and $|x-y| \in [\delta,\beta]$. \end{problem}

 The suffix array $A$ of a string $S$ is a fundamental data structure in stringology due to Manber and Meyers~\cite{DBLP:journals/siamcomp/ManberM93}.
-It has $A[j]=i$ if $S[i\ldots n]$ is the $j$th lexicographically largest suffix of $S$, and it can be computed in linear time using the algorithm of Farach-Colton~\cite{DBLP:conf/focs/Farach97}.
-Bille et al.~\cite{Bille2022} observe that given the suffix array $A$ of $S$, which is a permutation of $[n]$, the locations of of occurrences of a substring $P$ are the values in a consecutive interval of $A$, and this interval can be computed in time $O(|P|)$ using a suffix tree (which can also be computed in linear time).
+It has $A[j]=i$ if $S[i\ldots n]$ is the $j$th lexicographically largest suffix of $S$, and it can be computed in linear time~\cite{DBLP:journals/jacm/Farach-ColtonFM00,DBLP:journals/jda/KoA05, DBLP:journals/jda/KimSPP05}.
+Bille et al.~\cite{DBLP:conf/stacs/BilleGLPRS24} observe that given the suffix array $A$ of $S$, which is a permutation of $[n]$, the locations of all occurrences of a substring $P$ are the values in a consecutive interval of $A$, and this interval can be computed in time $O(|P|)$ using a suffix tree (the compressed trie of suffixes, which can also be computed in linear time~\cite{F97,DBLP:journals/jacm/Farach-ColtonFM00}).
 Using a birange proximity structure, initialized with the suffix array of $S$, a gapped string indexing query in $S$ can be converted into a birange proximity query at cost $O(|P_1|+|P_2|)$.
-We therefore immediately recover the headline result of~\cite{Bille2022}:
+We therefore immediately recover the headline result of~\cite{DBLP:conf/stacs/BilleGLPRS24}:

 \begin{theorem}[Gapped string indexing] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^2)$ time with high probability a data structure for the gapped string indexing problem using $\Tilde{O}(n^{2-\alpha/3})$ words of space which supports queries that return $k$ pairs in time $\Tilde{O}(|P_1|+|P_2|+(k+1)n^\alpha)$. \end{theorem}